proofit404/stories/docs/definition.rst

 -----------

 1. ``Failure`` marker takes optional ``reason`` argument.
-It can be used to show proper error code to the user.
+It can be used in the caller code to handle this failure.
+For example, to show a proper error code to the user.
 2. Failure proctor should be defined after the story to allow passing ``reason`` in the ``Failure`` marker.